Race recap: The fast, flat Marathon Project wraps up 2020

 Most importantly, the health and safety of participants was the top priority for everyone involved with the event.
 Athletes were required to show negative results from two COVID-19 tests, taken 24 hours apart, in the week prior.
 Outside spectators were not allowed on the course, and non-racers at the event were required to wear a mask at all times.

-While race logistics were being finalized, race organizers recruited high-caliber athletes capable of throwing down fast times.
+While race logistics were being finalized, race organizers recruited high-calibre athletes capable of throwing down fast times.
 When race day finally arrived, the racing did not disappoint.

 In the men’s race, the lead group hung together until about 10k to go, when Martin Hehir pushed the pace and broke up the pack.
 Hehir went on to win in 2:08:59, with Noah Droddy finishing in 2:09:09 and Colin Bennie rounding out the top three with a time of 2:09:38.
 Overall, the men’s race was one of the deepest in US history, with seven men dipping under 2:10.
 From both the men’s and women’s races, twenty total runners achieved Olympic Qualifying standards.